subhrangshu9/Myntra_Clone/README.md

 Myntra-Clone :-

-This is a clone of myntra's website created using HTML, CSS and JavaScript.
+This is a clone of myntra's website created using HTML, CSS.

 You can also visit the same site